Muskegon Country Club: Michigan Senior Amateur Tournament 2017

 Craig Adams of Spring Lake, Michigan, was crowned the Michigan senior amateur with 66.
 Commenting on his score of 66.
 Adams said, "Today I hit eight greens on both nines, and then the putter started heating up, and it just got a little silly after a while.”

 Ownership

 The Muskegon Country Club was first owned by a non-profit corporation until 2014.
 On November 10, 2014, the MCC Partners LLC purchased the country club from the non-profit corporation largely to cover a 3 million dollar debt owed to Community Shores Bank.

-The MCC Partners announced the selling of the Muskegon Country Club to RedWater Collection in April of 2021.
+The MCC Partners announced the selling of the Muskegon Country Club to RedWater Collection in April 2021.
 On September 10, 2021, Red Water Collection closed on the purchase of the Muskegon Country Club.

 RedWater owns a "collection" of golf clubs and restaurants along the West Michigan Lakeshore, including the Ravines Golf Club in Saugatuck, Macatawa Golf Club in North Holland, and Muskegon Country Club in Muskegon.

 RedWater Collection also operated other restaurants and private country clubs in West Michigan, including StoneWater Country Club in Caledonia, Sunnybrook Country Club in Grandville, Thousand Oaks Golf Club, and Watermark Country Club in Grand Rapids.